Teaching Fellowship for Black Writers

 In a Nutshell

-Applications for 2023-2024 Teaching Fellowship for Black Writers are now closed.
+The application for 2024-2025 the Teaching Fellowship for Black Writers is now closed.
+Final decisions will be announced mid-July.

 Details

-• Access to mentorship from GrubStreet’s Artistic Director, the Head of Faculty, and fellow instructors.
+• Access to mentorship from GrubStreet’s Education Director and fellow instructors

-• Priority access to space at GrubStreet’s new home to work on personal writing projects.
+• A dedicated space at GrubStreet’s new home to work on personal writing projects

-• Meet with the Head of Faculty and Education Director periodically to track progress.
+• Meet with the Director of Faculty and Fellowships periodically to track progress

 Who Should Apply